 Read more information on contesting a Will in our article.
 How to contest a Will: 12 FAQs about estate claims answered.

 A Will is not a valid legal document in Australia unless it’s signed by the Will-maker in the presence of two witnesses.
 The Will is not legally valid if there is only one witness.
-In some states both the witnesses and the Will-maker need to be present at the same time, but other states permit the second witness to sign later.
+The Will-maker and the witnesses all need to be present at the same time.

 Most commonly you will write your Will when the witnesses are not present, but you must not date or sign the document until the witnesses are present and are watching you do so.
 The witnesses’ job is to ‘witness’ you sign the Will, so you must sign it in front of them.
 However, the witnesses do not need to know the contents of the Will.

-In the event that the validity of your Will is challenged after your death, your witnesses will be called upon in the Probate Court (a section of the Supreme Court).
+In the event that the validity of your Will is challenged after your death, your witnesses may be called upon in the Probate Court (a section of the Supreme Court).

 You don’t need anyone official, like a Justice of the Peace, to bear witness to your Will.
 Witnesses just need to be 18 years old or over, with full mental capacity, and physically present at the time of signing the Will.